azooKey/AzooKeyKanaKanjiConverter/README.en.md

 - `stopCompositionAsync()` - End conversion session asynchronously
 - `resetMemoryAsync()` - Reset learning data asynchronously
 - `predictNextCharacterAsync(leftSideContext:count:options:)` - Predict next character asynchronously (requires zenz-v2 model, available with Zenzai or ZenzaiCoreML trait)
+Synchronous APIs are the primary interface; use the async variants only when you need non-blocking behavior.

 ### `ConvertRequestOptions`